-A few months ago whilst making some pinecone fall mason jars, I noticed that if you cut the top off pinecones they look like flowers.
-That is where I got the idea for this gorgeous Valentine’s pinecone flower decoration.
+A few months ago, whilst making some pine cone fall mason jars, I noticed that if you cut the top off pine cones, they look like flowers.
+That is where I got the idea for this gorgeous Valentine’s pine cone flower decoration.

-Even though pinecones can be cut to look like flowers, the colour isn’t great.
+Even though pine cones can be cut to look like flowers, the colour isn’t great.
 I’m not a fan of brown flowers!
-To pimp the pinecones for Valentine’s decoration, I first bleached them and then painted the pinecones a riot of reds, purples
+To pimp the pinecones for Valentine’s decoration, I first bleached them and then painted the pine cones a riot of reds, purples

-- Acrylic paints in an assortment of pinks and reds.
-Also a little bit of yellow paint for the centre stamens of the pinecone flower.
+- Acrylic paints in an assortment of pinks and reds—also a little yellow paint for the centre stamens of the pinecone flower.